hossam-khalaf/git-mo--khalifa/src/elzerotask2/readme.md

 <!-- Type Question 2 Answer Below -->

-"it will be in quirks mode and take the behavior for old browsers"
+"it will be in quirks mode and take the behavior for old browsers""

 <!-- Type Question 3 Answer Below -->